jonas-butkevicius/yelp/README.md

 Recognizing this was incorrect, I adjusted the import process by explicitly defining the table schema beforehand.
 I set the elite column to the STRING data type, which correctly accommodates a comma-separated list of years.

 Upon inspecting the data after the successful import, I discovered the formatting anomaly.
 My assumption is that values written as 20,20 were intended to represent the year 2020.
-This finding prompted the data cleaning operation to standardize the year format within the column.
+This finding prompted the data cleaning operation to standardize the elite year format within the column.